chr-fritz/jolokia-munin-plugin/src/site/markdown/configuration.md

 The tag `<args>` is used to define additional rdd-tool arguments.
 It do not define any attributes or subtags.
 Please refer the documentation of [munin](http://munin-monitoring.org/wiki/graph_args) and [rdd-tool](http://oss.oetiker.ch/rrdtool/doc/rrdgraph.en.html) for more information about this tag.
+## Tag: hostname
+Show this graph as graph of the given hostname.
+Please see the [Munin-Documentation](http://munin-monitoring.org/wiki/host_name) for more information.
 ## Tag: mbean
 The `<mbean>` defines the java bean that should be fetched by jolokia.
 It can be defined for the whole graph or for a single field.
 If it is defined on both, the graph and field, the field value will override the graph value.
 There are no